 Yes, you can make your own fresh papaya seed salad dressing.
 Why didn’t we think of this sooner?!?
-This homemade papaya seed salad dressing recipe takes 5 minutes to make and all you need is the seeds of a fresh papaya (which most people throw out, anyways) and a few household pantry items.
+This homemade papaya seed salad dressing recipe takes 5 minutes to make– and all you need is the seeds of a fresh papaya (which most people throw out, anyway) as well as a few household pantry items.

 I created this recipe while living in Hawaii, where the tropical fruit is so abundant and lush that I couldn’t bear to waste any of it– not even the seeds.
 After reading an article in a local newspaper about locals’ favorite things to do in Hawaii, I noticed that one of the women said, “I love making my own papaya seed salad dressing during papaya season.”

 Once I read that, I was hooked.
 Who knew you could do this?
 It never even occurred to me to use the seeds, despite the fact that papaya seed salad dressings are sold at almost every grocery store across the U.S..
 But as with anything, fresh is always best.
 Once you make your own dressing, you’ll never go back.